The Mad Ones

 A block later, Richie veered off Riverside.

-“Where we going?” she shouted, wind taking charge of her hair.
+“Where we going?”
+Barbara shouted, wind taking charge of her hair.

 My mouth felt full of dry cotton.

-“Go there!” she pointed, and I cranked it across Lake Street.
+“Go there!” she pointed, and I cranked it across Lake Street, paying little attention to the houses and cars we were passing.

 No one was home at her house.
-She stood there, lit a cigarette and blew out the match.
+We stood in her living room, indifferent to anything but ourselves.
+She lit a cigarette and blew out the match.
 All I could see was smoke curling upward into a pair of the most innocent blue eyes you can imagine.
-“I’m sweaty, aren’t I?” she said in a low, subdued voice with a slight curve of her lips.
+“I’m sweaty, aren’t I?”

-I smiled back.
+I smiled back awkwardly.
 “No, you look good.
 I mean great.
 You look great,” I replied through the smoke.

-Soon I was in the fragrance of her bed, giddy in the heat of her salt kisses—wet, clean, and tight, tits warm and full, nipples hard, erect.
-It wasn’t just the sex; it was being in the same bed with her the next day, wondering what she would do next.
+Soon I was in the fragrance of her bed, giddy in the heat of her salt kisses—wet, clean, and tight, tits warm and full, nipples hard and erect.
+It wasn’t just the sex; it was being in the same bed with her the next day, wondering what she would do:

 “Oh!
 Oh, yes.”